Barbarian Checklist

 Nosoki's rating:

-A dumbened down version for the whole family.
-Tries to be a comedy and fails miserably.
-Boring for most of the time but some of the action scenes are ok.
-Gets a lot better near the end.
+The sequel is a dumbened down version for the whole family.
+It tries to be a comedy and fails miserably.
+Conan the Destroyer is boring for most of the time but some of the action scenes are ok.
+It gets a lot better near the end.

 Nosoki's rating: